| | | | | | |

-These deliciously gluten-free madeleines taste amazing, and have the perfect crumb.
-Dusted with powdered sugar for extra sweetness, these madeleines are great for breakfast, tea or an anytime snack!
-They’re super easy to make, are ready in under 30 minutes, so if you start now, you can enjoy them in no time at all!
-Totally dairy-free too, but no one would know!
+These deliciously gluten-free madeleines have a tender crumb and a beautiful lemon flavor.
+Dusted with powdered sugar, these lemon madeleines are great for breakfast, tea or an anytime snack!
+Ready in 30 minutes, so if you start now, you can enjoy them in no time at all!
+Totally dairy-free too!

 Jump to: